-Welcome to the York Law Review, York’s only publication for undergraduate and postgraduate legal writing, edited and published by students.
+Welcome to the York Law Review (YLR), the only publication for legal writing by undergraduate and postgraduate students at York, edited and published by students.

-The York Law Review (YLR) is a student-led academic publication managed by students and staff at the York Law School (YLS).
-We publish legal scholarship written by undergraduate and postgraduate students at YLS.
+The York Law Review is a student-led academic publication managed by students and staff at the York Law School (YLS).
+We publish legal scholarship written by YLS students at both undergraduate and postgraduate levels.

 The York Law Review Editorial Board consists of student and staff members.
-The board is chaired by the Head of School, Professor Caroline Hunter.
+The board is chaired by the Head of School, Professor TT Arvind.
 The role of the board is to provide strategic direction to the student editors and ensure quality and continuity in the development of the journal.

 Members of the Editorial Board:

-If you’re interested in joining the team, please email firstname.lastname@example.org.
+If you want to join the team, please email: firstname.lastname@example.org.